philliplab/philliplab.com/content/post/p004-python-indexing-overview.md

 [j[2] for j in dat]
 ```

-Note:

-- The `start:stop:step` notation creates a slice objects.
-- There are alternative indexing strategies, such as indexing with a tuple of integers.
-This will be discussed in future posts.

 ### NumPy

 NumPy introduces the array, and ways of indexing the array that is more convenient for data analysis.
 While everything discussed here extends elegantly into higher dimensions, I will restrict this post to two dimensional data.